OSH Answers Fact Sheets

 Nevertheless, one cannot discount the increasing numbers of dissatisfied and/or injured office workers: their discomfort and health problems are very real.
 There is very little doubt that working with computers (with emphasis on the actual work and not the computers themselves) causes or heavily contributes to these problems.

 Why ergonomics for the computer users became so important?

-The number of people working with computers is ever growing: some estimate that soon they will account for more than half of the working population, creating the biggest challenge for occupational health and safety.
+The number of people working with computers and related technology is ever growing.
 What is even more alarming is the high number of complaints about discomforts and injuries.
-And, against all expectations, the wider application of ergonomic principles is not dramatically alleviating the problems.
-This creates a new challenge to convince computer operators and, as a matter of fact, all working people that their own health and well-being depends as much, if not more, upon their own actions rather than upon the institutionalized health care system.
 Prevention through participation may be the right approach.
 In other words, "the involvement of people in planning and controlling a significant amount of their own work activities, with sufficient knowledge and power to influence both processes and outcomes in order to achieve desirable goals".